Covers of surfaces, Kleinian groups, and the curve complex: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Darren Long and Dave Futer for helpful discussions.
+We also thank the referee for several suggestions and corrections, including a more direct argument for Lemma \ref{lem:subint}.

 The authors acknowledge support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 "RNMS: GEometric structures And Representation varieties" (the GEAR Network).
 The first author was partially supported by NSF Grants DMS-1502623 and DMS-1807319.
 The second author was partially supported by NSF Grant DMS--1812014.
-The third author was partially supported by NSF Grant DMS--1744551.
+The third author was partially supported by NSF grants DMS-1744551 and DMS-2102018 and the Sloan Foundation.